notothen/redfish-ws23/README.md

 We will meet in three main localities:

 - the meeting room "Bjørnerum" (TBC) for discussions and presentations
-- the fisheries laboratory (TBC) for practical work
+- the fisheries laboratory/wet lab (TBC) for practical work
 - the cafeteria (TBC) for coffee/lunch breaks

 ## Introduction and aim